danielsantander/cyberdev/python/README.md

 - `filter` is used to specify a Berkeley Packet Filter (BPF) to the packets sniffed, leaving blanks will sniff all packets.
   - Example, to sniff all HTTP packets, use BPF filter of `tcp port 80`
 - `iface` is used to specify which network interface to sniff on.
 Leave blank to sniff on all interfaces.
-- `prn` specifies a callback function to be called for every packet object as it single parameter.
+- `prn` specifies a callback function to be called for every packet object with a single parameter.
 - `count` specifies how many packets to sniff, if blank Scapy will sniff indefinitely.

 Berkeley Packet Filter (BPF) Syntax: